lytics/grid/README.md

 }
 ```

-Each actor has access to Etcd for state and coordination tasks:
+Each actor has access to Etcd for state and coordination:

 ```go
 func (a *counteractor) Act(g grid.Grid, exit <-chan bool) bool {